Lukaku Strikes On Return To Help Send Inter Through, Barca Out - UrduPoint

 Belgium striker Lukaku netted Inter's fourth with three minutes remaining and only four after replacing Lautaro Martinez, after Henrikh Mkhitaryan and an Edin Dzeko brace had already effectively ensured his team of at least second place in Group C.

-Inter's thumping win at the San Siro, Lukaku's first appearance in two months following a thigh injury, has relegated Barca to the Europa League ahead of their match with Bayern Munich later on Wednesday.
+Inter's thumping win at a packed San Siro, Lukaku's first appearance in two months following a thigh injury, has relegated Barca to the Europa League ahead of their match with Bayern Munich later on Wednesday.

 Simone Inzaghi's side are six points ahead of Barca and cannot be overtaken by the Catalans thanks to their better head-to-head record even if they beat group leaders Bayern.